AlecThomson/fitscube/README.md

 #   --ignore-freq         Ignore frequency information and just stack (probably not what you want)

 stokescube -h
-# usage: stokescube [-h] [-v STOKES_V_FILE] [--overwrite] stokes_I_file stokes_Q_file stokes_U_file output_file
+# usage: stokescube [-h] [-v STOKES_V_FILE] [-o] stokes_I_file stokes_Q_file stokes_U_file output_file

 # Fitscube: Combine single-Stokes FITS files into a Stokes cube.
-Assumes: - All files have the same WCS - All files have the same shape / pixel
+Assumes: - All files have the same WCS - All files have the same shape / pixel grid - All the relevant
-# grid - All the relevant information is in the first header of the first image
+# information is in the first header of the first image

 # positional arguments:
 #   stokes_I_file         Stokes I file